 LSIT will not address these concerns.
 Problems with unsupported hardware or software need to be resolved by the user, by the vendor, or by contracting a private computer technician not affiliated with LSIT.

 3. Hardware Support

 LSIT will provide full support for standardized computer hardware.
 Standardization is a key component to any efficient and productive support organization.
 Hardware must meet the listed recommendations to receive LSIT support.
-You can find detailed information as to why we standardize here:
+For mor info view the following article on hardware standardization.

 LSIT CSR’s are available for consultations on purchasing hardware for campus faculty and staff.
 The LSIT office uses a standard computer image, which include a core set of software for all computers.
 The image is tested and verified to be stable and supportable.

 Computers that are out of warranty (4 years or older) are evaluated by the Service Desk to determine supportability.
 Support for older computers are limited and maintained on a case-by-case basis.
 We will make recommendations for purchasing a new one and help surplus the old.

 Dell computer warranties can be checked here: http://www.dell.com/support/troubleshooting/us/en/RC957145/TroubleShooting/ProductSelector